-There is always a need for students who can serve as tutors.
-Students who are interested in tutoring or receiving tutorial help should contact the tutoring coordinator in MC 205 or their instructor for more information.
+The STI tutoring program is a peer-to-peer tutoring program and uses top notch STI students as tutors.
+Students who are interested in tutoring or receiving tutorial help should contact their instructor for more information.

 Adult Learning Center

 The Adult Learning Center offers free individualized instruction and teacher-directed classes in basic reading, math, and writing skills, GED, and academic preparation for entry into vocational/technical training programs.
 Contact the Adult Learning Center or the Special Populations Coordinator for specific course information at 605.367.7997.